Social security in Spain: Agencies

 The management and administration of the Spanish Social Security System is done by two kind of government agencies: Management Entities and Common Servicies.
 The first type provide social services while the second supports the first type with any kind of general service.
-Most of them are tutored by the Ministry of Inclusion, Social Security and Migration, although some depend on the Ministry of Health and the Ministry of Social Affairs.
+Most of them are tutored by the Ministry of Inclusion, Social Security and Migration, through the Secretary of State for Social Security and Pensions, although some depend on the Ministry of Health and the Ministry of Social Affairs.